sciZer0/newdiscoveries/c/README.md

 Importantly, Gravitational Force (Invisible Hand), while pushing an object, always has its Target Acceleration.
 Target Acceleration for Gravitational Force is always 9.8 (m/s²).

-Moreover, in reality, each Force, while pushing an object, has its Target Acceleration.
+Moreover, in reality, each Force, while pushing an object, has such a characteristic as its Target Acceleration.

 In other words, Target Acceleration is THE feature/attribute/characteristic of each Force.